altruios/namshubettulpa/public/namshubettulpa/chapters/meeting-of-minds.md

 Between each attempt was the small bright rattle of keys~ 'AD_R::It sounds like it is just one out there' 'J_R::numbers in our favor...'
-'RX::Let them in'
+'RX::We let them in'
 *Ada moved away, and unlocked the door*
-~Silently we moved out of the line of sight.
+~Silently we moved out of the line of sight~
-Ada stood by the door as it open~
-~From behind Ada saw a short woman with long brown hair walk in~ *Ada closed the door*
+~From behind the door Ada saw a short woman with long brown hair walk in~ *Ada closed the door*
-~A startled meep and a jump back later the woman was in the center of the room.
-She was holding a broken champagne glass stem as a makeshift brass-knuckle pointed at Ada.
+*The stranger meeped and jump to the center of the room* ~She was holding a broken champagne glass stem as a makeshift brass-knuckle pointed at Ada.
 In her other hand she held a set of keys~
 "D::Who are you?"
 ~She held out the pointed glass stem at Ada, her hand was trembling~